Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is Your Credit Like?

-If your credit score is low then you may want to consider getting a car loan as it will help you work at improving your credit.
-Cash purchases have no effect on your credit, which in some cases is a good thing but if you’re looking to improve your credit a loan can help.
-If you can responsibly handle a car loan and make regular payments on time then, over time, your credit score will improve.
+If your credit score is low, then you may want to consider getting a car loan as it will help you work at improving your credit.
+Cash purchases have no effect on your credit, which in some cases is a good thing.
+But if you’re looking to improve your credit, then a car loan can help if you make regular payments on time.

 What’s even better is you can use some of the cash you’ve been saving to help make your car loan payments while simultaneously improving your credit.

-While purchasing a car with your savings to avoid interest may seem like a good idea, having zero savings is absolutely never a good idea.
-So if you need to drain your savings account just to purchase a reliable car, you may want to reconsider your plan.
+While purchasing a car with your savings to avoid interest may seem like a good idea, having zero savings is not a good thing.
+If you need to drain your savings account just to purchase a reliable car, you may want to reconsider your plan.
 Having an emergency fund that you can live off of for a couple of months or that you can use to cover unexpected costs, like car repairs, is one of the best financial decisions you can make for yourself.

 Is Financing The Right Option For You?